dotswift/ios-breakingbad/readme.md

 #### The folks at [breakingbadapi.com](breakingbadapi.com) have created a fast, dynamic and fun API based on certain events that took place in New Mexico.
 The iOS implementation of this API exists to channel nostalgia while testing various programming patterns and techniques.

 ### Features
-- Search by character ID
-- Show list of all characters & corresponding information
+- Automatically show list of all characters & corresponding information
+- Tap name to see  character details including image
 - Search by character name

 ### Coming soon
 - Search by appearance, occupation, nickname
-- View images of our friends from Albuquerque

 ### Check out the Breaking Bad API
 - [Documentation](https://www.breakingbadapi.com/documentation)